 Beat Hess started his career in 1977 at BBC Brown Boveri Ltd in Baden as Legal Counsel where he was promoted to General Counsel in 1986.
 From 1988 to 2003, he was Senior Group Officer, General Counsel and Secretary for ABB Ltd in Zurich.
 From 2003 until his retirement in January 2011, Beat Hess was Group Legal Director and a member of the Group Executive Committee of Royal Dutch Shell plc, The Hague, The Netherlands.

-Beat Hess is a member of the Board and Vice Chairman of LafargeHolcim Ltd, as well as a member of the Board and Vice Chairman of Sonova Holding AG, Switzerland.
+Beat Hess is Chairman of LafargeHolcim Ltd and Vice Chairman of Sonova Holding AG, Switzerland.
 He is also a member of the Curatorium of The Hague Academy of International Law.

 Renato Fassbind